okfn/opendatasurvey/site-admins/index.md

 ### questions

-__We strongly recommend against customizing the questions.
-The app may well break if you change the questions.__
+__Questions are not customizable.
+The app will behave unexpectedly with different questions.__

 `questions` must be a URL to a Google Spreadsheet (make sure url is to the *actual* sheet you want) or online CSV file containing a list of questions about.